1. Don’t wash your dog unless it’s filthy

 A while back owners were looking for allergy-alleviating diets.
 Vets prescribed lamb together with rice, a new combo for dogs’ menus.
 Everyone called it a miracle cure and of course businesses love selling miracle cures to clamoring customers.
 Unfortunately, many dogs developed allergies to this diet, too.

-4. Pooch been skunk’d?
+4. Has Pooch been skunk’d?
 Use tomato juice!

 Skunks release a number of compounds called thiols.
 They’re the chemicals responsible for making rotting meat and doggie poop stink.
 Tomato juice doesn’t actually do anything in this case; it’s just your brain getting used to the prolonged exposure to the thiols.